vatanjangra/angularjavacrud/README.md

 The server-side is REST API made using Java and Spring Framework.
 This project uses MongoDB as database and JSON Object to communicate with each other.

-The main motive of this project is to show CRUD operations on database through web application.
+The main motive of this project is to implement CRUD operations on database through web application.

 ### How do I get set up? ###